8th Street East (Saskatoon): Route description

 8th Street East begins at the Lorne Avenue/8th Street West, which provides access to northbound and from southbound Idylwyld Drive.
 It passes through the residential neighbourhood of Nutana as a treelined four lane street with a boulevard, intersecting Broadway Avenue and forming the southern boundary of the Broadway Business Improvement District.

-East of Clarence Avenue it becomes one of the city's main suburban commercial districts with many shops and businesses located along the roadway, including a major regional shopping centre near Circle Drive, as well as several strip malls.
+East of Clarence Avenue it becomes one of the city's main suburban commercial districts with many shops and businesses located along the roadway, including a The Centre, one of Saskatoon's largest shopping malls, near Circle Drive, as well as several strip malls.
 Until the 1980s–early 1990s it also featured a number of motels and hotels, but these were gradually demolished in favour of retail development.
+It is also home to many restaurants.
 The commercial development ends east of McKercher Drive, and it downgrades to a two-lane road east of Boychuk Drive.

 After crossing a set of railway tracks, 8th Street East becomes semi-rural and becomes a gravel road east of Brighton Boulevard.
 After leaving the city limits, it becomes Township Road 364 and travels through the eastern part of Corman Park Rural Municipality to Highway 316 in the RM of Blucher near Patience Lake.

 History

 The intersection of 8th Street and Circle Drive used to have a traffic circle, which opened in 1969, and at the time was on the eastern edge of the city.
 As time progressed and traffic increased, the traffic circle became contentious as drivers found it confusing to navigate.
+It was considered one of the most dangerous intersections in the city, and plans to replace the traffic circle were contemplated in the early 1980s.
 In 1988, the City of Saskatoon replaced it with a split intersection with provisions for a future interchange; an overpass and conversion to diamond interchange was completed in 1999.